LaurasData/PyPoll/README.md

 ### Summary
       - The analysis of the election show that:

-      - there were 369,711 votes cast in the election
+      - 369,711 votes cast in the election

       - The candidates were:
             - Charles Casper Stockham
             - Diana DeGette